Introduction and general information

 De Scripto magazine is published four times a year in cooperation with the University of Vienna.
 Each issues focuses on another country and counts on the collaboration with a local university.

 SEEMO CEI Investigative Journalism Award: The Central European Initiative (CEI) is an intergovernmental forum with its headquarters in Trieste, Italy, composed of 18 member states.
 The CEI has traditionally paid attention to the areas of information and media and encouraged the role of independent media in its member states.
-This 5000 EUR award promotes investigative journalism.
+This by CEI supported with 5000 EUR award promotes investigative journalism.

 SEEMO and the Code of Ethics